aexarch/aexarch.github.io/_research/researchall.md

 layout: post
 title:  all research
 date: 2022-03-25 21:01:00
-description: A selection of aol my past research
+description: A selection of all my past research
-tags: research
+tags:
-categories: research
+categories:
 ---

 My research has largely focused on stochastic control, reinforcement learning, optimization, ML applications in neuroscience, and some differential game theory.
 You can view my doctoral dissertation [here](https://smartech.gatech.edu/handle/1853/59263)!